 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

 The 2018 Grenache is Tablas Creek’s tenth varietal bottling of the signature grape of the southern Rhone Valley.
-The wine shows the bright fruit and tangy acidity of the Grenache Noir grape, both highlighted by the intensity and balance of the outstanding 2018 vintage.
+The wine shows the bright fruit and exuberant spice of the Grenache Noir grape, both highlighted by the lively acidity and minerality from the cool, slow-ripening 2018 vintage.

 The 2018 Grenache is a pretty medium red, with a powerful nose of cherry jam, black pepper, rare steak and minty spice.
 The mouth shows sweet black cherry fruit balanced by vibrant plum skin acids and chewy tannins, with a sweet tobacco note coming out on the finish.
 Good acids and the youthful Grenache tannins promise a decade or more of ageworthiness.